After logging into the application, the Character selection screen is displayed.

 When interpreting a command string RPGSmith will observe the standard order of operations for math equations with some app specific functions mixed in.
 The order in which RPGSmith will resolve the various parts and ultimately the entire equation is as follows.

-See the quick reference list to the right.
+See the quick reference list here.

 With almost all Table-Top RPGs the need to roll dice arises.
 The dice features of RPGSmith will accommodate all of your dice rolling needs and make playing your game much smoother by providing simple to understand and use command functions and modifications.